 Although iPads are okay for a virtual escape game, you won’t be able to use both Zoom and your game dashboard at the same time.
 Seeing both of those screens at once is the best way to beat the clock and to navigate the game.

 7. Utilize your 360-degree scans of the rooms.

 Some rooms may not have the option for a 360-degree scan, but Remote Adventures do!
 Get a full visual of each room before you begin solving puzzles.
 These 360 scans will give you the room layout and can jog your memory of clues you already have that are ready to be used.

 8. Have a pen and paper handy.

-In your escape room, you may have to decipher or rearrange numbers, letters, words, or more that you find.
+In your escape room, you may have to decipher or rearrange numbers, letters, or words.
 Write down those clues to make it easier to solve those puzzles.
-You can also jot down ideas, parts of the storyline, things that you see, the kinds of locks that are in the room, and more.
+You can also jot down ideas, parts of the storyline, things that you see, and the kinds of locks that are in the room.

 9. Give clear instructions to your Game Guide.

 Like we’ve said before, communication is key within your team, and it’s key with your Game Guide as well!
 Your Game Guide will follow the instructions you give as clearly as you can give them.
 But if there’s a little miscommunication, try using different words or directions to help them help you.
 Escape rooms are team efforts, and your Game Guide is on your side!